rzeldent/esp32cam-rtsp/README.md

 Clicking on the ```change configuration``` button will open the configuration.
 It is possible that a password dialog is shown before entering.
 If this happens, for the user enter 'admin' and for the password the value that has been configured as the Access Point password.

-## Connecting to the RTSP stream
+## Connecting to the RTSP stream :video_camera:

 RTSP stream is available at: [rtsp://esp32cam-rtsp.local:554/mjpeg/1](rtsp://esp32cam-rtsp.local:554/mjpeg/1).
 This link can be opened with for example [VLC](https://www.videolan.org/vlc/).

-## Connecting to the JPEG motion server
+## Connecting to the JPEG motion server :video_camera:

-The JPEG motion server server is available using a normal web browser at: [rtsp://esp32cam-rtsp.local:/stream](rtsp://esp32cam-rtsp.local/stream).
+The JPEG motion server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/stream](http://esp32cam-rtsp.local/stream).

-## Connecting to the image server
+## Connecting to the image server :camera:

-The image server server is available using a normal web browser at: [rtsp://esp32cam-rtsp.local:/snapshot](rtsp://esp32cam-rtsp.local/snapshot).
+The image server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/snapshot](http://esp32cam-rtsp.local/snapshot).

 :warning: **Please be aware that there is no password present on the stream!**